claranet/terraform-azurerm-aks/README.md

 This terraform module creates an [Azure Kubernetes Service](https://azure.microsoft.com/fr-fr/services/kubernetes-service/) and its associated [Azure Application Gateway](https://docs.microsoft.com/en-us/azure/application-gateway/ingress-controller-overview) as ingress controller.

+This module can create the Azure Kubernetes Service cluster as private or public.
+In case of an  [AKS private cluster](https://docs.microsoft.com/fr-fr/azure/aks/private-clusters) , the Terraform code including this module should be executed from a device that has access to the Azure Virtual Network where AKS Api Server stands.

 Inside the cluster default node pool, [velero](https://velero.io/docs/) and [cert-manager](https://cert-manager.io/docs/) are installed.

 Inside each node pool, [Kured](https://github.com/weaveworks/kured) is installed as a daemonset.